lopezmontes/GenoMus/specifications/GenoMus_specifications.md

   - ...
 - **"encodedPhenotype"**: array of floats &isinv; [0, 1].
 - **"decodedPhenotype"**: phenotype converted to the desired formats (bach roll, bach score, lilypond, MusicXML, Csound, multimedia outputs, etc.)
-- **"automaticAnalysis"**: automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value &isinv; [0, 1].
+- **"automaticAnalysis"**: automatic analysis of many different musical characteristics of the specimen, each one expressed as a normalized value &isinv; [0, 1].
 A higher number means more complexity.
   - **"polyphony"**
   - **"rhythmicComplexity"**
   - **"chromatism"**